Agriculture

 Most of the family members take part in this farming method.
 Thus, it is also known as family farming.
 Irrigation involves water supply from local reservoirs like ponds.
 Usually, rainfall is the major source of irrigation in subsistence farming.
 Whatever food is grown gets consumed by the family, and there is no surplus to sell on the market.

-Advantages of Subsistence Farming
+What are the Advantages of Subsistence Farming?

 Subsistence farming is a key agricultural practice even though farmers are taking up commercial agriculture on a large scale.
 The following are the key advantages of subsistence farming in India: